 Level A1

 There are four cases in Icelandic.
-The fourth case in the declension table is known as the “genitive case”.[a]
-It shows that the word belongs to something.
+The fourth case in the declension table is the genitive case (eignarfall, abbreviated as ef.)[a]
+It often shows that the word belongs to something.

-The helper word you use to force a word into the fourth case is „til“ (“to”).
+The helper word you use to force a word into the genitive case is „til“ (”to“).

-The following prepositions always cause the fourth case:
+The following prepositions always cause the genitive case:

 - til (to)